-The 2 mm pad with 5 mm spreading would provide excellent resolution but it is not clear that both these tracks would be reconstructed.

-The 10 mm pad with 5 mm spreading provides poor resolution and creates a challenge for reconstruction.
-However, this is the configuration being used for most of the reconstruction algorithm development.
+2 mm pad with 5 mm spreading would provide excellent resolution but it is not clear that both these tracks would be reconstructed.
+10 mm pad with 5 mm spreading provides poor resolution and creates a challenge for reconstruction.

-Track Reconstruction With a goal of accurately measuring the TPC pad size and spreading that will provide the "full" reconstruction efficiency in Linear Collider physics events, it becomes important to know that what is being measured is inherent reconstruction efficiency, limited by the track overlap and hit distortion, and NOT an efficiency that is limited by the algorithm.
-Require a means of independently determining the root cause of reconstruction failures.
+Track Reconstruction With a goal of accurately measuring the TPC pad size and spreading that will provide the "full" reconstruction efficiency in Linear Collider physics events, it becomes important to know what is being measured, inherent reconstruction efficiency, limited by the track overlap and hit distortion, and NOT an efficiency that is limited by the algorithm.
+Require a means to independently determine the root cause of reconstruction failures.
 The CLEO reconstruction program include a diagnostics package that provides internal hit information and a graphics interface to the hit assignment, at intermediate stages in the programs.
 This allows rapid determination the root cause of reconstruction failures (on single tracks) and algorithm development.

-CLEO Track Reconstruction The current CLEO charge particle track reconstruction originally written for a drift chamber (where z information is derived from the track and stereo layers) can be adapted to any type of device with dense hit information (like a TPC, but not silicon) (changes, including the treatment of 3-dimensional hit information) are described later has 3 stages - 1. clean segment finding - 2. initial track finding within the segment road - 3. extension to more complicated regions (and other devices)
+CLEO Track Reconstruction The current CLEO charge particle track reconstruction originally written for a drift chamber (where z information is derived from the track and stereo layers) can be adapted to any type of device with dense hit information (like a TPC, but not silicon) (changes, including the treatment of 3-dimensional hit information) are described later a has 3 stages - 1. clean segment finding - 2. initial track finding within the segment road - 3. extension to more complicated regions (and other devices)

-is highly efficient for overlapped tracks (as shown in the event) because any region of track separation can be used as a seed
+is highly efficient for overlapped tracks

+(as shown in the event) -

+because any region of track separation can be used as a seed